 The media response was huge.
 Here you will find an excerpt, partly with links to the respective reports.
 Some fall under the paywall of the respective publishers.
 Some are only temporarily accessible (e.g. ARTE)

-By clicking on the links you leave the website “www.wieden.com”
+Click on the links to leave the website “www.wieden.com”

 Radio 7